 November 9, 2020: President-elect Biden announces COVID-19 transition team; Pfizer publishes vaccine results

-After former Vice President Joe Biden is determined to be the president-elect on November 7, he announces the names of the scientific, medical, and public health professionals who will serve on his Transition COVID-19 Advisory Board.
+After former Vice President Joe Biden was determined to be the president-elect on November 7, he announced the names of the scientific, medical, and public health professionals who will serve on his Transition COVID-19 Advisory Board.
 The same day, Pfizer released data from its COVID-19 vaccine trial showing that the vaccination was 90% effective.

 The positive vaccine news continues with Moderna’s announcement that its experimental vaccine reduces the risk of COVID-19 infection by 94.5% in participants who received it.